 The Public Safety Department will initiate the institutional response by immediately investigating these reports.
 The Public Safety Department may request assistance from other emergency responders e.g. police, fire, emergency management offices or other university departments or units, as necessary, to confirm that a significant emergency or dangerous situation exists on campus that involves an immediate threat to the health or safety of students, staff or community members.

-Some of these situations may include but not limited to: Examples may include, but are not limited to:
+Examples may include, but are not limited to: